 Hepatorenal syndrome can occur in patients with ascites.
 This is a life-threatening condition in which kidney failure develops because of altered blood flow in the liver.
 People with hepatorenal syndrome are usually treated with intravenous infusion of albumin or with the drug pentoxifylline.

 The first step in managing encephalopathy (damage to the brain) is to treat any precipitating cause, such as:

-A protein-restricted diet may be used to lower ammonia production.
+Diets rich in vegetables and fiber are also important.
 The laxative lactulose, given as a syrup or enema, is used to empty the bowels and to help improve mental status.
-The antibiotic neomycin may be added for patients who do not improve with lactulose alone.
-Rifaximin (Xifaxan) is another antibiotic used for treatment of hepatic encephalopathy.
+The antibiotic rifaxmin (Xifaxan) may be added for people who do not improve with lactulose alone.
+Sedatives and medications containing ammonium (such as certain antacids) should be avoided.